Sharonchep/Password-locker/README.md

 2. cd into the project folder and open in the text editor code.
 3. Then run chmod +x run.pyon your project directory.
 Run ./run.py to launch the program

+## Technologies Used
+   .
+PYTHON
+   .
+GIT

+## Support and details
+My technical Mentor is Daniel Karanja, and my email is sharonchepkirui30@gmail.com

+## License
+license under MIT license

+##